10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 Ayustal

-Ayustal, in the Abkhazian mythology, the devil; harms people and animals.
-According to beliefs, if Ayustal moves into a person, he falls ill, and sometimes dies in agony.
-When a person suffers greatly before death, they say that Ayustal took possession of him, but often a person defeats Ayustal by cunning.
+Ayustal, in Abkhaz mythology the devil; harms people and animals.
+According to beliefs, if Ayustal inhabits a person, he gets sick and sometimes dies in agony.
+When a person suffers greatly before death, they say that Ayustal has taken possession of him, but often a person defeats Ayustal by cunning.

-Aguane are demonic creatures in Italian folklore.
-High beautiful women with long flowing hair, aguans roam the alpine meadows, bathe in rivers and lakes, the purity of the water in which they protect.
-Aguana people are friendly, but woe to anyone who dares to even muddy the water in a mountain spring!
-Before you cross the stream (and even more so - how to swim in it), you need to ask the aguana for permission.
-A terrible punishment awaits those who neglect politeness: aguans drag them under water or lure them into their caves, and then devour them.
-The same punishment is prepared for the rapists, for the aguans do not forgive the abuse of women.
+Aguanes are demonic creatures in Italian folklore.
+High beautiful women with long flowing hair, aguanas wander around alpine meadows, swim in rivers and lakes, the purity of the water in which they protect.
+The Aguans are friendly towards people, but woe to anyone who dares to even muddy the waters in a mountain spring!
+Before crossing the stream (and even more so before swimming in it), you must ask the aguane for permission.
+Those who neglect politeness face a terrible punishment: the aguans drag them under the water or lure them into their caves, and then devour them.
+The same punishment is reserved for rapists, for the Aguans do not forgive abuse of women.

 Azema

 Azema - Surinamese evil spirit, a kind of analogue of a vampire.
-He takes the form of an old man or an old woman, he has red eyes, his big toes are bent.
-Before hunting, Azema takes off his skin, folds it and hides it under a mattamata mat.
-Once freed from its skin, it can transform into a blue glowing ball and fly through the air.
-It can enter houses through any cracks.
+He takes the form of an old man or woman, his eyes are red, and his big toes are curled.
+Before hunting, the azema takes off its skin, folds it and hides it under a mat - mattamata.
+Once free of his skin, he can turn into a blue glowing ball and fly through the air.
+It can enter homes through any cracks.

-Azema first samples the human blood.
+Azema first tastes the person's blood.
 If it tastes bitter, the person is saved.
 If the blood is sweet, the vampire will come again and again.
-Azema victims can be easily identified by red or blue markings where the vampire has sucked blood.
-You can protect yourself from Azema by making your blood bitter with the help of certain herbs and potions.
-You can also sprinkle rice or sesame seeds outside the door, mixing them with the claws of an earthen owl.
-According to the legends, the Azema must collect all the grains before he can attack the victim.
-Because of the claws of an owl, the Azema will drop grains and will not cope with this task until dawn.
-Sun rays Azema will be killed, because it has no skin.
+Victims of Azema can be easily identified by red or blue markings on the areas where the vampire sucked blood.
+You can protect yourself from azema by making your blood bitter with the help of certain herbs and potions.
+You can also scatter rice or sesame seeds outside the door, mixing them with the claws of a ground owl.
+According to legends, the azema must collect all the grains before he can attack the victim.
+Because of the owl's claws, the azema will drop grains and will not cope with this task until dawn.
+Sun rays will kill the azema, since there is no skin on it.

-If Azema is suspected in someone, then they try to find out where he hides his skin.
-If it is sprinkled with salt or pepper, Azema will not be able to wear it again and will die.
+If someone is suspected of being azema, they try to find out where he hides his skin.
+If you sprinkle it with salt or pepper, the azema will not be able to put it back on and will die

 Aitvaras

-In Lithuania, Aitvaras is a flying spirit, which appears to people most often in the form of a fiery bright flash.
+Aitvaras is the name given to a flying spirit in Lithuania, which most often appears to people in the form of a bright fiery flash.
 They say his favorite hobby is braiding horses' manes.
-Aitvaras, according to Lithuanian beliefs, brings wealth to the house.
-Also, it gives me nightmares at night.
+Aitvaras, according to Lithuanian beliefs, brings wealth into the house.
+It also gives me nightmares at night.

 Ali

-Ali, in Georgian mythology evil spirits harming women in childbirth, newborns, lonely travelers and other people.
-Ali could be both male and female.
-They have a frightening appearance (the teeth are made of copper, the trace is glass, the hair is dirty).
-According to beliefs, Ali lives in the forest, in the rocks, in the ruins, climb into the stables, sometimes lure the victim, which they appear in the form close relative, in water.
-Ali (alkali) women are endowed with the same functions, but have less physical strength, sometimes act as the goddess Dali and, like her, appear as a beautiful golden-haired woman in a white dress.
-Ali becomes a faithful servant of a man who cuts off his hair and claws.
+Ali, in Georgian mythology evil spirits, harmful to women in labor, newborns, lonely travelers and other people.
+Ali could be either male or female.
+They have a terrifying appearance (teeth made of copper, traces of glass, hair dirty).
+According to legends, Ali live in the forest, in rocks, in ruins, climb into stables, sometimes lure a victim, which they appear in the form of close relative, in water.
+Women Ali (alkali) are endowed with the same functions, but have less physical strength, sometimes act in the function of the goddess Dali and, like her, are presented in the form of a beautiful golden-haired woman in a white dress.
+Ali becomes the faithful servant of the man who will cut off his hair and claws.

 Alkonost

-Alkonost - in Slavic mythology - a heavenly light bird-maiden with a human face, controls the weather, the bird of the god Khors (the god of the sun in Slavic mythology) Alkonost has magical properties.
-For example, for those 7 days during which Alkonost incubates eggs, and for another week, while she feeds the chicks, calm weather sets in, storms are replaced by light winds.
+Alkonost - in Slavic mythology - a heavenly light bird-maiden with a human face, controls the weather, bird of the god Khors (the sun god in Slavic mythology) Alkonost has magical properties.
+For example, for those 7 days during which Alkonost hatches eggs, and another week while she feeds the chicks, the weather is calm and storms are replaced by light winds.
 But the most main feature Alkonosta - his wonderful, bewitching singing.
-The caption under one of the popular prints reads: “Alkonost stays near paradise, sometimes it happens on the Euphrates River.
-When he lets out a voice in singing, then he doesn’t feel himself. departs and the soul leaves the body.
+The caption under one of the popular prints reads: “Alkonost stays near paradise, sometimes on the Euphrates River.
+When he lets out his voice in singing, then he doesn’t feel himself.
+And whoever is in the vicinity then will forget everything in the world: then the mind is from him departs and the soul leaves the body."
 Alkonost was considered a symbol of light sadness.

 What else to read